Skip to content

 To export a spreadsheet of existing observations from the Data tab for a node:

-A drop-down menu appears, where you can select the file format of the exported file as either:
+A drop-down menu appears, where you can select the file format of the file to be exported.

 The exported file in the selected file format is saved to your local Downloads directory.